statsmaths/stat209/_notes/project-a-data-dictionary.md

 - pick a favorite magazine and collect data about the ads: what pages are they on; what's the product; how many words are there; how many people are in the ad (ect).
-- sit on a bench somewhere during a busy time of day and count how many people walk in two minute intervals in each direction past you; create a categorical flag for whether someone asks what you're doing
+- sit on a bench somewhere during a busy time of day and record information about groups of people walking by you; how many people are in the group? which direction are they traveling? are they talking, texting, or just walking?
-- make a dataset with one observation for various family and friends; record the last date you saw each person; give each person a score from 1 to 10 for how much you like them
+- make a dataset with one observation for different people that you know;
+record the last date you saw each person; give each person a score from 1 to 10 for how much you like them
 - watch TV for a few hours and collect data about the ads: product in question; time of the ad; length of the add (ect.)